Seravat99/Tree_detector_and_tracking/README.md

 # Tree_detector_and_tracking
 Program that detects and tracks trees.

-To understand more, go to
+To understand about the process and methodology, go to

 #
+Last time the code was tested -> 26/11/2024